KipeenMark/Digital-Visitor-s-Book-/frontend/README.md

 - Flask team for the lightweight backend framework
 - Chart.js for beautiful data visualization
 - All contributors and supporters of this project

+## 📝 Note About Screenshots

+To add your own screenshots:
+1. Create a `screenshots` directory in your frontend directory
+2. Take screenshots of your application:
+   - Registration form
+   - Visitors list with filters
+   - Dashboard with charts
+3. Save the screenshots in PNG format
+4. Update the image paths in this README

 ---